aradarbel10/MyOwnTT/readme.md

         - in conversion
             - conversion of two glues
             - conversion of glued and non-glued
-    - lazy environment
-        - reform environments in general bc they suck (x) Bidirectional type checking
+(x) Bidirectional type checking
 (⅘) Parsing and pretty printing
     - context&precedence-aware pretty printing [2hr]